Kinto/kinto/docs/timestamps.rst

 They are milliseconds EPOCH timestamps with the guarantee of a change per timestamp update.
 If two changes happen at the same millisecond, they will have two differents timestamps.

-The Last-Modified header with the last timestamps of the collection for a given user will be given on collection and record GET's endpoints.
+The ``Last-Modified`` header with the last timestamp of the collection for a given user will be given on collection and record GET endpoints.

 ::